arbazz/react-native-ocr-fast/README.md

 To use the OCR functionality, you need to install the core package and its native dependencies, including `react-native-vision-camera`, which is used for camera access.

+**Note:** This library works with the latest React Native version and its newest architecture.
+If you run into any issues or have questions, don’t hesitate to open an issue or drop me a message.
+I’m happy to help!

 ### 1\.
 Install NPM Packages

 Install the necessary dependencies in your React Native project: